xonixx/blog/goawk_cover.md

 The functionality was not as advanced as with Istanbul, but still enough.
 The implementation seemed to be relatively simple.
-But most importantly, their coverage profile file format appears to be designed for appendability in mind!
+But most importantly, their coverage profile file format appears to be designed with appendability in mind!
 (Though, to my knowledge this feature is not directly used by Golang itself).

 So decided!
 We add code coverage functionality to GoAWK using the Golang's coverage profile file format.
 And then reusing the Golang machinery (`go tool cover`) to render final report.